MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding: Appendix

 \subsection{Extraction Dataset and Baseline}

-We also release a deal point extraction dataset in SQuADv2 JSON format~\cite{rajpurkar-etal-2018-know}, a format commonly used for Extractive Question Answering datasets.
-The extraction dataset and the training and evaluation code for a \texttt{roberta-base} baseline can be found at \href{http://github.com/TheAtticusProject/maud-extraction}{github.com/TheAtticusProject/maud-extraction}.
+We also release a deal point extraction dataset in SQuAD2.0 JSON format~\cite{rajpurkar-etal-2018-know}, as commonly used for Extractive Question Answering datasets.
+The extraction dataset and the training and evaluation code for a \texttt{roberta-base} baseline \iftoggle{release}{ can be found at \href{http://github.com/TheAtticusProject/maud-extraction}{github.com/TheAtticusProject/maud-extraction}. }{ can be found in the supplementary materials and will be released on GitHub. }

 The annotated contract spans in this extraction dataset correspond to deal point texts in the primary reading comprehension task's main dataset.

-The deal point texts in the main dataset are often noncontiguous, and therefore the number of spans exceeds the number of deal point texts.
+The deal point texts extracted by the annotators are often discontiguous, with gaps ranging from a sentence to several pages in length.

-\paragraph{Deal Point Types.} In MAUD's primary reading comprehension task, each example contains an extracted deal point text, a deal point question that can be asked of this text, and a deal point category.
+\paragraph{Deal Point Types.} As described in Section \ref{section:dataset}, each example in MAUD's primary reading comprehension task contains an extracted deal point text, a deal point question that can be asked of this text, and a deal point category.

 Another field in each example is the deal point type.
 There are 22 deal point types, and each deal point type belongs to exactly one deal point category.
 The same set of questions are asked of all deal points with the same type.